i05nagai/memorandum/language/english_speaking.md

         * to take off a piece of clothing in a quick careless way
         * they threw off their clothes and drive in
 * carry
+    * carry on
+    * carry out
+        * to carry out performance evaluations and staff development
+* document
+    * to document your working hours;
 * bassinet
 * permanent
     * lasting for a long time